This tutorial explains the purpose and use of a Rect object in Pygame.

 This “rectangle” around the player is obviously a hidden (not visible) one and used for scenarios like collision detection.
 Pygame comes with several functions that can detect if two or more rect objects are intersecting with each other, otherwise known as a “collision”.
 The act of detecting these intersections is what is known as collision detection.

-Creating a Rect
+Creating a Rect in Pygame

-Using the Rect Class
+Using the Pygame Rect Class

 The most basic way to create a Rect object in Pygame is to simply pass two tuples into the